 In stronger surf, however, using a SUP as a surfboard can present hazards as the board will be harder to control and paddle back out on.
 Duck diving is generally impossible on a SUP.

-So can you paddleboard on a surfboard?
-You can if you have a bigger longboard and if you have decent SUP skills.
+You may be able to SUP on a bigger longboard and if you have solid balance skills.
 However, paddleboards generally have more volume, and a shape designed for standing up and paddling on flat while staying maneuverable for quick turns in waves.

 SUP boards will generally be thicker and wider than even a larger surfboard, although wave SUPs can be shorter than a longboard.
 They also have a different rocker profile, better suited for paddling in and between waves.
 In short, if you want to start SUP surfing, your best bet is to get yourself a SUP!